CSC207-UofT/course-project-trackr/phase1/progress_report.md

     our phase 0 which had one data access object, this keeps things modular and convenient.

 ### Work Distribution
-- A summary of what each group member has been working on

 Menghao Yu:
 - Designed HomeScreen and Calendar Screen